Training

 David has spent the past 7 years learning the fundamentals of training dogs for tracking, obedience, agility, narcotics detection, and protection work.
 Together David & Laurie specialize in matching the dogs and handlers and meeting the needs of smaller Police Departments that have neither the time nor money that other companies require.

 Our K-9 Units go through rigorous scenario training that gives the officer a chance to see what it will be like using his new partner on the street.
 This helps to sort out the strengths and weaknesses of the team, and keeps them from making tragic mistakes on the street.
-These same services are offered to those who purchase or train a dog for personal protection.
-Onsite training as well as in home training is offered for these dogs.

 Most importantly, we are honest in our evaluations of the dogs and handlers that come to us for training.